-The latest and greatest from high end optics manufacturer Carl Zeiss.
-Unlike previous models of Zeiss binoculars such as the Zeiss Victory HT and the popular Zeiss Conquest.
-This particular model is actually quite affordable.
+The latest and greatest from high-end optics manufacturer Carl Zeiss.
+Unlike previous models of Zeiss binoculars such as the Zeiss Victory HT and the popular Zeiss Conquest HD, this particular model is actually quite affordable.
 Zeiss certainly didn’t compromised on optical quality here.
 Featuring their fully multicoated ED glass these binoculars practically produce crystal clear images every time.
 In our opinion just as beautiful and bright as their $1,500-$2,000 Zeiss Conquest versions.

 Looking at the specs of the Zeiss Terra ED 8×42 Binoculars you will notice the immersive 7.1 degrees wide viewing angle for easily spotting and following moving birds and wildlife while still enjoying the 8x magnification.
 Excellent 18mm eye relief for optimal use with glasses/sunglasses, roof prism design for carrying and handling the binoculars single handed, easy central focus mechanism, solid durability, 100% waterproof and fog-proof and many other great features.

 But what you will notice the most when looking through these binoculars is their superior image brightness and optical quality.
-An optical quality that can only be found in high-end European binoculars like these.
-The Zeiss Terra ED 8×42 are excellent for a lot of different uses but are specifically great for birdwatchers.
+An optical quality that can only be found in high-end European binoculars such as these.
+The Zeiss Terra ED 8×42 are excellent for many different uses but are specifically great for bird watchers.
 They are suitable from close-range (5 foot) up to long range maintaining exceptionally high quality crystal-clear images.

 Also available at this range are the Zeiss Terra ED 10×42 for those who prefer a little extra magnification.